NHL Hall of Fame

 Inducted into the Hockey Hall of Fame in 2002, Gillies left a lasting impact on Long Island and the league as one of the most respected players of his era.

-Gillies's Awards and Records
+Gillies's Awards and Honors

 • WCHL All-Star Team – 1974